SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - This is perhaps the club's most beautiful legacy: for years, it has offered a community and friendship to members who yearn for it.
 ![enter image description here](https://i.kym-cdn.com/photos/images/newsfeed/001/908/925/7df.jpg)

+I had friends at college but none of them really matched up to the depth I found at Debsoc.

 ---

 ## Miscellaneous